Sunmarke is a dual curriculum school.

 We offer the National Curriculum for England culminating in the IGCSEs in Years 10 and 11, and A Levels in Years 12 and 13.
 We also offer the BTEC qualifications, levels 2 and 3, for vocationally inclined students.

-We currently also prepare students for the International Baccalaureate Diploma Programme (IBDP) for the IBDP qualifications to be taken in Years 12 and 13.
-Sunmarke has been successfully approved as an IB candidate school and will obtain approval to formally offer the IBDP from September 2019.
+We currently also prepare students for the International Baccalaureate Diploma Programme (IBDP) and the Career-related Programme (IBCP) for the IB qualifications to be taken in Years 12 and 13.
+Sunmarke has been successfully approved as an IB candidate school and will obtain approval to formally offer the IBDP and IBCP from September 2019.
 We will also offer the International Baccalaureate Career-related programme, where students can design and study their own choice of IB subjects according to their area of interest and career aspirations.

 By offering both curricula, Sunmarke offers the structured framework, rigour and creativity of the National Curriculum, and the internationalism, breadth, and flexibility of the IB.

-The National Curriculum and IB are the world’s most sought after and globally accepted school curricula.
-Both curricula are underpinned by a strong research-driven programme in Mathematics and English, as well as all the major subjects in the Arts, Sciences, and Humanities, providing students a strong educational foundation.
+The National Curriculum and IB are the world’s most sought-after and globally accepted school curricula.
+Both curricula are underpinned by a strong research-driven programme in Mathematics and English, as well as all the major subjects in the Arts, Sciences, and Humanities, providing students with a strong educational foundation.

 Both curricula encourage students to be active learners and to openly challenge ideas and discuss them with their teachers and peers.
 The curricula lay a strong emphasis on developing critical thinking, problem-solving, inquiry, creativity and "learning how to learn."